 - Hidden Records (is_hidden)

-- when a non-logged in user fills out a form or
+- When a non-logged in user fills out a form or

-- from an email recipient list (email address upload and custom list only)
+- From an email recipient list (email address upload and custom list only)

 Lost Constituent (is_lost)

-This is usually a computed field tied to a field from a client's offline database that indicates address and contact information are missing for that member.
-Text or a question mark ? icon can display can display on member records that "are lost" to encourage other members to contact an admin if they have information about the “lost” member.
+This is usually a computed field tied to a field from a client's offline database that indicates address and contact information which are missing for that member.
+Text or a question mark ? icon can display on member records that "are lost" to encourage other members to contact an admin if they have information about the “lost” member.
 Users will not be able to email them from the profile.

 Deceased Constituent (is_deceased)